-VERA array consists of 4 antenna site in Mizusawa, Iriki, Ogasawara, and Ishigakijima, with 6 baselines (see, figure 1).
+VERA array consists of 4 antenna site in Mizusawa, Iriki, Ogasawara, and Ishigaki-jima, with 6 baselines (see, figure 1).
 The maximum baseline length is 2270-km between Mizusawa and Ishigaki-jima, and the minimum baseline length is 1019-km between Iriki and Ishigaki-jima.
 The maximum angular resolution expected from the baseline length is about 1.2 mas for K band (22 GHz) and about 0.6 mas for Q band (43 GHz).
-The geographic locations of each VERA antenna in the coordinate system of epoch 2007.0 are summarized in table 1.
+The geographic locations of each VERA antenna in the coordinate system of epoch 2009.0 are summarized in table 1.
 Figures 2 show examples of uv plane coverage.
 The strong earthquake of magnitude 7.2 occurred close by Mizusawa antenna site on the 14th of June, 2008 (so called the Iwate-Miyagi Nairiku Earthquake in 2008).
 This earthquake yields offset in the coordinates of Mizusawa.
-Our preliminary analyses result shows co-seismic 85-90 mm westward, a few mm southward and 10-20 mm downward motions.
-Those motion is consistent with the fault model of this earthquake.
-A slight post-seismic eastward motion is also observed.
 A mechanical damage to the antenna was not discernible on our investigation after the earthquake.
-Some parameters of the Mizusawa antenna after the earthquake did not change significantly from that before the earthquake as noted in the following section.
-The coordinates of Mizusawa in table 1 are at the epoch of 2007.0 and are not corrected the offset yielded by the earthquake.
+Some parameters of the Mizusawa antenna after the earthquake did not change significantly from that before the earthquake.
+The coordinates of Mizusawa in table 1 are at the epoch of 2009.0 after the earthquake.